 Platform for reporting

 Roads and Highways spatially enables event data from non-GIS systems and integrates it through the LRS.
 Roads and Highways, in concert with the ArcGIS platform, can be used to generate a variety of reports as well as produce data products and maps that support safety analysis, traffic congestion analysis, infrastructure maintenance planning, and so on.
-These reports and data products can provide government and public entities transparency into many facets of highway-based data such as highway assets, incidents, and roadway characteristics.
+These reports and data products can provide government and public entities transparency into many facets of highway-based data, such as highway assets, incidents, and roadway characteristics.

 For more information on ArcGIS Data Reviewer for Desktop, see What is Data Reviewer?

-Roads and Highways for Desktop includes ArcGIS Workflow Manager, which can be used to orchestrate data management in the GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.
+Roads and Highways for Desktop includes ArcGIS Workflow Manager, which can be used to orchestrate data management in the GIS and across business units to develop a standard, repeatable process for LRS data management in your organization.

 For more information on ArcGIS Workflow Manager, see What is Workflow Manager?